oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/pve_precheck.md

 **Do not use this set of scripts in the dynamic IP server (reboot the machine automatically switch the local IP server is not supported, reboot the machine after the IP does not automatically switch the support)**

-This project is only adapted to Debian system (non-Debian can not be installed through the APT source, the official only gave the Debian image, other systems can only use ISO installation)
+The one-click installation script of this project only adapts to Debian systems, non-Debian can not be installed through the APT source, the official only gives the image of Debian, other systems can only use the ISO installation, or use custom partitions and other ways to solve the problem in the FAQ partition.

 - System requirements: Debian 8+